 - Socialising: playing with siblings, going for walks, playgroups, parks, visiting family, interacting with staff at shops.
-(Obviously, our restrictions during lockdown has made socialising difficult but even phoning a friend, greeting a neighbour or engaging in conversation at the park or shops is helpful.
+Obviously, our restrictions during lockdown has made socialising difficult, but even phoning a friend, greeting a neighbour, or engaging in conversation at the park is helpful.

 Set rules for the whole family

 Everyone in a family needs to model the behaviour that we want younger children to learn.
 Therefore having the whole family agree on some basic rules of screen usage will help maintain balance for the entire household.

 Rules for screen time can be simple guidelines of where, when, and what.